airalab/robonomics-wiki/docs/hass-os-upgrade.md

 2. After that, choose `Integration` category and press `ADD`.

 3. In `Custom Repositories` click on Robonomics and press the `Download` button in the lower right corner.
 After downloading, restart Home Assistant.

-Now you have two options:

-- If you have not yet used MQTT integration to connect smart devices via Zigbee adapter, go to the [**MQTT Broker for Home Assistant OS**](/docs/mqtt-hassos) article.
-- Otherwise, go to the [**IoT Subscription**](/docs/sub-activate) section and start activating the Robonomics subscription.